iFishae/ProjectKana/README.md

-# ProjectKana
+# ProjectKana // W.I.P.
-A discord chatbot that is fully integrated with discord.
+Project Kana is a discord chatbot that's a functional assistant.<br/>
+It's also my first public project, so please bare with me.<br/>
+---